-Section 10: Default
+568 Section 10: Default

-If the Assembly does not adopt a recommendation in the fall semester of a fee setting year, its recommendation shall be presumed to be that all individual by-lines revert to the same level as in the current funding cycle with the following exception:

-Should an applicant's newly approved allocation be less than that of the current cycle, the applicant shall receive the lower allocation.
+- 569 If the Assembly does not adopt a recommendation in the fall semester of a fee setting year, its recommendation shall 570 be presumed to be that all individual by-lines revert to the same level as in the current funding cycle with the 571 following exception: - 571 following exception: - 5721.
+Should an applicant's newly approved allocation be less than that of the current cycle, the applicant shall573receive the lower allocation.

-Section 11: Amendments
+574 Section 11: Amendments